 Look for services that allow centralized account management, where one admin can manage credits, assign users, and monitor activity.
 This prevents wasteful spending and gives finance teams greater control over budgets.

 If your team travels frequently, eliminate roaming fees by having them make all calls over the internet using browser-based calling.
 No need for expensive travel SIMs or dual-SIM phones—just a hotspot or hotel Wi-Fi is enough.
+Discover how to use ZenCall for business communication abroad to maximize this approach.

-Unlike WhatsApp or Zoom, browser calling platforms don’t require your recipient to have a specific app.
+Unlike WhatsApp or Zoom, browser calling platforms don't require your recipient to have a specific app.
 You can call any landline or mobile number worldwide, making them ideal for professional communications with clients or vendors.
+This is a key advantage when considering whether free calling apps really work for international calls.

 Some providers let you rent virtual numbers in the countries you call most.
 These numbers forward to your browser or device and can boost your local presence—without international dialing fees on the recipient's side.